nh0397/VSCode-Themed-Portfolio/README.md

 ## 🎨 **Easy Customization - One File to Rule Them All!**

 ### 📝 **Main Configuration File**
-All your portfolio data is now centralized in one file: **`src/config/portfolioConfig.js`**
+Everything in my portfolio is centralized in one file: **`src/config/portfolioConfig.js`**

-This single file contains everything you need to customize:
+Feel free to clone this repository and customize it as per your use.
+Everything you need to change is in this single configuration file:

 ```javascript
 // ========================================